 Can a developer live without a good search engine in his editor or IDE?
-What developer never used the famous search and replace in multiple files?
+What developer never used the famous find and replace in multiple files?

 You can be happy though, dear Vim user: your editor totally shine by its search features!
 With a minimum of configuration you can be able to search whatever you want, wherever you want at light speed.

-You need to find occurrences in thousand of files, replace the results, filter with a maximum of granularity?
-This article will teach you the "how" if you are ready to learn it.
+You need to use Vim to find and replace occurrences in thousand of files and filter with a maximum of granularity?
+This article will teach you the “how” if you are ready to learn it.

 A little precision: I will often refer to Vim current working directory in this article.
 To know what directory it is for you, execute in Vim the ex command

 :pwd.
 To change it, you can use